shanenemeth/Shane_Portfolio-/README.md

 # Shane Nemeth Portfolio
-Business Data Analytics Portfolio.
+Data Science Portfolio.
 Headers are hyperlinks to the actual project github repository which include the R code used.

 # [Project 1: Cluster Analysis](https://github.com/shanenemeth/K--Means-Clustering-)
 * Analyzed an iris dataset to segment different flower types into distinct clusters based on their attributes